dominicstop/react-native-ios-navigator/README.md

 <br>

+* `RouteOptions.routeTitle`
+	* Update the navigation bar title text.
+* `RouteOptions.prompt`
-* `RouteOptions.routeTitle`: Updating the navigation bar title.
+	* Update the navigation bar prompt.
-* `RouteOptions.prompt`: Updating the navigation bar prompt (which doubles the navigation bar height).
+	* When set, the navigation bar height doubles and a subtitle appears above the navigation bar title.
-* `RouteOptions.titleDisplayMode`: Toggle large title on and off.
+* `RouteOptions.titleDisplayMode`
+	* Toggles whether or not to use large title for the current route.

 ![NavigatorTest01](docs/assets/NavigatorTest01-00-00.gif)

 <br>

 * `RouteOptions.navBarButtonLeftItemsConfig`
-	* Cycling through all the ways a `NavBarItemConfig` can be configured (e.g. `TEXT`,  `SYSTEM_ITEM`, etc).
+	* Cycle through all the different ways a `NavBarItemConfig` can be configured (e.g. `TEXT`,  `SYSTEM_ITEM`, etc).
-	* Showing multiple navigation bar items and pressing them.
+	* Demo showing multiple navigation bar items, and then pressing them.
-	* Showing different `TEXT` navigation bar items with custom background images via `ImageItemConfig`.
+	* Demo showing the different ways a `TEXT` navigation bar item can be configured (e.g. an item with custom background images created via `ImageItemConfig`).
-	* Using a react component as a custom navigation bar item via `type: 'CUSTOM'`.
+	* Shows using a react component as the custom navigation bar left item via `type: 'CUSTOM'`.

 ![NavigatorTest01](docs/assets/NavigatorTest01-01-00.gif)

 <br>

 * `RouteOptions.navBarButtonRightItemsConfig`
 	* Same as `RouteOptions.navBarButtonLeftItemsConfig`.

 ![NavigatorTest01](docs/assets/NavigatorTest01-02-00.gif)

 <br>

+* `RouteOptions.navBarButtonBackItemConfig`
-* `RouteOptions.navBarButtonBackItemConfig`: Cycle through all the example  `NavBarBackItemConfig` configurations.
+	* Cycle through all the example  `NavBarBackItemConfig` configurations.
+Shows all the ways the back button can be customized.
+* `RouteOptions.leftItemsSupplementBackButton`
-* `RouteOptions.leftItemsSupplementBackButton`: Toggle showing the back button when there are `RouteOptions.navBarButtonLeftItemsConfig`.
+	* Toggles whether or not to show the back button when there are `RouteOptions.navBarButtonLeftItemsConfig`.
+* `RouteOptions.applyBackButtonConfigToCurrentRoute`
-* `RouteOptions.applyBackButtonConfigToCurrentRoute`: By default, the back button config is applied to next route.
+	* By default, the back button config is applied to next route.
 This toggles whether or not the back button config is applied to the current route.
+	* If set to `false`, then the "back button"-related configs are applied to the next route.
 * `RouteOptions.hidesBackButton`: Toggle back button visibility.
 * `RouteOptions.backButtonTitle`: Change the back button text.